tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/SELECT Object Content_intl_en.md

 ## Overview

 This API is used to extract content from the specified object (in CSV or JSON format) using Structured Query Language (SQL) statements.
 To send this request, you need to specify the content delimiter and use an appropriate SQL function.
-COS Select will return matched extraction results in a format you specified for you to save.
+COS Select will return matched extraction results in a format you specified for saving.

 For more information on COS Select, see COS [SELECT Overview](https://intl.cloud.tencent.com/document/product/436/32472).
-For more information on the SQL expressions of COS Select, see [SELECT Command](https://intl.cloud.tencent.com/document/product/436/32473) in the Developer Guide.
+For more information on SQL expressions in COS Select, see [SELECT Command](https://intl.cloud.tencent.com/document/product/436/32473) in the Developer Guide.

 >!The `Select Object Content` API currently only supports virtual-hosted requests, but not path-style requests.